justincoon/ooverlap/README.md

 #Original Proposal
 **Documents for Review:**
-- proposal.md : The proposal markdown file
+- proposal.md : The proposal markdown file for review
-- proposal.pdf : The proposal presentation for the
+- proposal.pdf : The proposal presentation for review

 #Functional Specification
 **Documents for Review:**